 Internet censorship in China remains one of the last large-scale online censorships in the world while in many countries of the world, freedom of speech is a reality.

 Businesses feel that navigating a unique digital environment is too complex, but, this “Great Firewall of China” does not have to limit the success of businesses trying to reach Chinese consumers with the right strategic tools for minimal effort and maximum reward.
 Using this guide will give you everything you need to know beyond the list of blocked words to create an online presence in China without any additional stress or frustrations.

-In this article, business professionals can gain a better understanding of the cyber policies for internet users in the country and find attainable business practices to fruitfully expand their operations into the Chinese market.
+With this article by Tenba Group, your trusted China online marketing company, business professionals gain a better understanding of the cyber policies for internet users in the Middle Kingdom and access business practices to fruitfully expand their operations into the Chinese market.

 A Short History of Internet Censorship in China

 In 1994, the internet was first introduced in China as a means of communication.
 In 1998, the “Great Firewall of China” emerged as a new tool of national security.